Trappyke/online-shopping/README.md

 # WTELCOM ONLINE SHOPPING

 - WTELCOM is an online shopping website for

 ## Pages

 - Home
 - Products
 - Chart
-- about
+- About
 - Billing
+- Login

 -